ercealtun/ercealtun/README.md

 - 👾 I’m currently learning and working on **Unreal Engine 5 and advanced Unity**

-- ✨ I'm also interested in **cyber security, AI, mobile development, metaverse, ITOps and DevOps**
+- ✨ I'm also interested in **cyber security, AI, mobile development, metaverse, and ITOps**

 - 📧 How to reach me **ercealtn@gmail.com**